sy2002/ai-playground/maze/README.md

 ### Main Files

-* `maze_runner.py`: Generates a random maze and then uses a uniform random walk policy and the Iterative Policy Evaluation algorithm to solve the maze.
+* `maze_runner.py`: Generates a random maze and then uses a **Uniform Random Walk Policy** and the **Iterative Policy Evaluation** algorithm to solve the maze.
 The empty maze and the solution is stored as a result a series of PNG images.
-* `maze_runner_q_mp.py`: Generates a random maze and then uses Q-Learning to solve the maze.
+* `maze_runner_q_mp.py`: Generates a random maze and then uses **Q-Learning** to solve the maze.
+  This version of the solution also utilizes Python's multi-processing capabilities to speed-up image saving.
 The results are a numbered series of PNG files.
 Assumptions to make it more "realistic" than the "godmode" dynamic programming version that you find in the other source `maze_runner.py`

 ### Helper Files